czipperz/b/README.md

     $ b --path bookmark-name
     $ b -p bookmark-name

+Go up the directory tree until reach directory with more than one file/directory using `--up` or `-u`

+Go down the directory tree until reach directory with more than one file/directory using `--down` or `-d`

 Jump to a bookmark (the dot makes it run the script in the current terminal)

     $ . b bookmark-name